 - good, fair judgement

 All applications to become a magistrate are dealt with by advisory committees.
 These are people from the local community, including some magistrates.
-After completing and sending an application, the advisory committee will assess the application and check all references.
+After an application has been sent, the advisory committee will assess the application and check all references.

 - If successful, you are invited to a second interview.

 If someone has successfully applied and been accepted as a magistrate, they will work at least 26 half–day court sittings each year.
 Magistrates work as part of a ‘bench’.
-This is usually comprised of 3 magistrates and a qualified legal clerk.
-The court process is done in this way to maintain fairness and order in the court system.
+This is usually comprises three magistrates and a qualified legal clerk.

-The types of cases that magistrates will be dealing with are less serious than others.
+The types of cases that magistrates deal with are less serious than others.
 Some typical examples would be:

 - criminal damage